All Words > Aplomb

 Did you Know?

-Aplomb partially comes from the French word “à plomb,” or according to a plumb line — but what is a plumb line?
-With origins that can be traced back to ancient Egypt, a plumb bob is a line with a pointed weight (usually made of brass or steel) affixed to the end.
+Aplomb comes from the French word "à plomb," meaning "according to a plumb line" — but what is a plumb line?
+With origins that can be traced back to ancient Egypt, a plumb bob is a line with a weight affixed to the end.
 When the weight is dangled, it creates a vertical line known as a plumb line, which was used by architects, builders, and engineers as a vertical reference point.
-While plumb bobs are still used in their original form, there is a more efficient update often used in its place — a laser level, which can project both vertical and horizontal lines hands-free.
+While plumb bobs are still used in their original form, more efficient and technologically advanced updates are often used in their place.
+A laser level, for example, can project both vertical and horizontal lines hands-free.

 illustration Aplomb